deepdeyiitgn/QuickLink-URL-Shortener/README.md

 - **Blog & Community Platform**:
   - **Rich Content Creation**: Users can create and publish blog posts with formatted text, raw HTML, images, and even audio uploads.
   - **Community Interaction**: Engage with content through a system of likes, threaded comments, and social sharing.
+  - **Post View Counter**: Tracks the number of unique views for each blog post (per browser session).
   - **Advanced Moderation**: Admins have full control with post-approval workflows, the ability to pin important posts to the top, and deletion rights.
   - **Live User Presence**: User badges (Premium, Owner, Blacklisted) and profile details update in real-time across all their posts and comments.